dltxio/idem-mobile/README.md

 ## Glossary of Terms

-Document Type: Each file can be associated with a document type, or category, such as "Driver's License" or "Passport".
+Document Type: Each file can be associated with a document type, or category, such as "Drivers License" or "Passport".

 File: A file is a digital representation of a document, such as jpgs, pngs, pdfs, etc. In IDEM, users can upload jpg and pdf files.